Monthly Girls' Nozaki-kun: Anime

 Media Factory announced an anime adaptation on March 21, 2014 and the anime's official website posted several videos, revealing key cast and staff members, which differ from the drama CD.
-The anime is produced by Doga Kobo and directed by Mitsue Yamazaki, who had worked on Hakkenden: Eight Dogs of the East and Durarara.
+The anime is produced by Doga Kobo and directed by Mitsue Yamazaki, who had worked on Hakkenden: Eight Dogs of the East and Durarara!!.
 Series composition is handled by Yoshiko Nakamura.
 Junichirō Taniguchi, who did the second season of Genshiken and the Puella Magi Madoka Magica film, is in charge of character design.
 It premiered on July 7, 2014 on TV Tokyo, followed by TV Osaka, TV Aichi, TSC, TV Hokkaido, TVQ, AT-X over the rest of the week.
 The opening theme, titled "Kimi Janakya Dame Mitai" (君じゃなきゃダメみたい, lit.
 "Seems It Can't Be Anyone Other Than You") is composed and performed by Masayoshi Ōishi, and the ending theme "Uraomote Fortune" (ウラオモテ・フォーチュン) is performed by Ari Ozawa under her character name, Chiyo Sakura.

+After the announcement, a campaign was launched around the fictional manga magazine Monthly Girls' Romance (月刊少女ロマンス, Gekkan Shōjo Romansu) Nozaki publishes his series in.
+First, the author Izumi Tsubaki tweeted on April Fools' that an issue of the magazine had been released.
+Later in June, an actual manga tankōbon, made to look like the magazine and containing bonus content and sample chapters, was printed and distributed in limited numbers.
+In August, a website for the magazine was launched and the special manga reprinted and distributed nationwide in September.
+After the anime finished airing, the website was removed.

 On July 25, 2014, Sentai Filmworks announced it has licensed the series for home video release.
 Media Factory released it on Blu-ray and DVD formats in Japan starting on September 24, 2014 across six volumes.
 Mini-OVA specials were bundled with each Blu-ray/DVD volume.

 The series began streaming on Netflix on May 1, 2020, including dubs in English, Spanish and Portuguese.

-Episode list
+Episodes

 All episodes were written by Yoshiko Nakamura.